Strong winds force men's downhill in Caterina to be canceled - Sport - NZ Herald News

 The upper part of the Deborah Compagnoni course was considered too dangerous.

-The International Ski Federation says the race will not be made up, leaving only six more downhills this season after the two already contested.
+The International Ski Federation said that due to an already congested schedule the race will not be made up, leaving only six more downhills this season after the two already contested.

 The cancellation was good news for Aksel Lund Svindal, the Norwegian leading the downhill standings who is taking this week off to rest a sore knee.